The Sobrato Organization

 % of Time: 30

-– Advances proposal applications and grant renewal processes.
+– Supports the team in the proposal application and grant renewal process.

-– Supports capital investment processes when there are aligned opportunities.
+– Support capital investment processes when there are aligned opportunities.

 % of Time: 25

-– Builds collaborative and positive working relationships and effective communication channels with all staff.
+– Manages and supervises the geographic-based team, building collaborative and positive working relationships and effective communication.

 Other Responsibilities as Assigned % of Time: